 - Yes.
 Make the potatoes through step 3 below.

-- Next, store the potatoes in an airtight container in the refrigerator up to 3 days.
-You can freeze the potatoes up to 3 months.
+- Next, store the potatoes in an airtight container in the refrigerator for up to 3 days.
+You can freeze the potatoes for up to 3 months.

 I use my sheet pan almost every day.
 It’s great for baking these potatoes.
 Additionally, I’m not big on Thanksgiving or Christmas embossed serving dishes.
 I like to be able to use my large platters at any holiday.
 Therefore, I’ve got this set of platters is ideal for any holiday or celebration.